gdumani/private-events/README.md

 **One-To-Many Relationship**
 ```
 To create a one-to-many association, we create User and Event databases.
-As Users can have multiple events, we need a one-to-many association to represent it.
+As Users can have multiple events, we need a one-to-many association to
-We specify the User and Event relationship by adding `has_many: events`
+represent it.
+We specify the User and Event relationship by adding
-to the User model and `belongs_to: User` to the Event model.
+`has_many: events` to the User model and `belongs_to: User` to the Event
-Then, we add `user_id foreign_key` in the Event table using migration.
+ model.Then, we add `user_id foreign_key` in the Event table using migration.
 ```
 **Many-To-Many Relationship**
 ```